-Risk-Based and] Integrated d Proc esses - - How has the comp any's third-p arty management proce ss corresp onded to the nature and level of th e ent erprise risk identified by the co ompany?
-How ha as this process been inte grated into 1 the rele vant procurement and vendor management processes?
+□ Risk-Based and Integrated Processes - How has the company's third-party management process corresponded to the nature and level of the enterprise risk identified by the company?
+How has this process been integrated into the relevant procurement and vendor management processes?
 Does the third-party management process function allow for the review of vendors in a timely manner?
 How is the company leveraging available data to evaluate vendor risk during the course of the relationship with the vendor?

-Appropriate Controls - How does the company ensure there is an appropriate business rationale for the use of third parties?
+- □ Appropriate Controls How does the company ensure there is an appropriate business rationale for the use of third parties?
 If third parties were involved in the underlying misconduct, what was the business rationale for using those third parties?
-What mechanisms exist to ensure that the contract terms specifically describe the services to be performed, that the payment terms are appropriate, that the described contractual work is performed, and that compensation is commensurate with the services rendered?
-Management of Relationships - How has the company considered and analyzed the compensation and incentive structures for third parties against compliance risks?
+What mechanisms exist to ensure that the contract terms specifically describe the services to be performed, that the payment terms are appropriate, that the described contractual work is performed, and that compensation is commensurate with the services rendered? - □ Management of Relationships How has the company considered and analyzed the compensation and incentive structures for third parties against compliance risks?
 How does the company monitor its third parties?
 Does the company have audit rights to analyze the books and accounts of third parties, and has the company exercised those rights in the past?
 How does the company train its third-party relationship managers about compliance risks and how to manage them?
-How does the company incentivize compliance and ethical behavior by third parties?
-Does the company engage in risk management of third parties throughout the lifespan of the relationship, or primarily during the onboarding process?
-Real Actions and Consequences - Does the company track red flags that are identified from due diligence of third parties and how those red flags are addressed?
-Does the company keep track of third parties that do not pass the company's due diligence of that are terminated, and does the company take steps to ensure that those third parties are not hired or re-hired at a later date?
+How does the company engage in risk management of third parties throughout the lifespan of the relationship, or primarily during the onboarding process? - □ Real Actions and Consequences Does the company track red flags that are identified from due diligence of third parties and how those red flags are addressed?
+Does the company keep track of third parties that do not pass the company's due diligence or that are terminated, and does the company take steps to ensure that those third parties are not hired or re-hired at a later date?
 If third parties were involved in the misconduct at issue in the investigation, were red flags identified from the due diligence or after hiring the third party, and how were they resolved?
 Has a similar third party been suspended, terminated, or audited as a result of compliance issues?